zsolt270/Notifications-page/README.md

 # Frontend Mentor - Loopstudios landing page solution

+This is one of my old projects that I made and forgot to publish back then.
-This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
+It is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).

 ## Table of contents